 Necessary home care for a pet with Leptospirosis

 If your dog is diagnosed with Leptospirosis, you can minimize the possible risks primarily with carefully maintained hygiene.
-In reality it is often seen that pets who do not show visible signs of infection, and therefore they are not diagnosed and given the necessary treatment of antibiotics to prevent bacteria shedding in urine, possibly carry greater risk of transmitting the infection to their owners.
+In reality, it is often seen that pets who do not show visible signs of infection, and therefore they are not diagnosed and given the necessary treatment of antibiotics to prevent bacteria shedding in urine, possibly carry a greater risk of transmitting the infection to their owners.

 However, here are few steps to follow, when your pet is diagnosed with Leptospirosis, to prevent infections from spreading:

 - Make extra effort to avoid contact with your dog’s urine and if you need to handle urine then make sure you have taken protective measures, such as wearing gloves.

 - Be more careful with general good hygiene practices, such as carefully washing hands.